URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: Distance Alignment Case Study

 \subsection{Results}

-Table \ref{tab:results-casestudy} shows distances for each language pair in the case study, where the Kendall rank correlations between $G_d$ and the distances from \uriel{} and \uriel{+} are $-0.05$ and $0.19$ respectively.
+Table \ref{tab:results-casestudy} shows the distances for each language pair in the case study, where Kendall's rank correlations between $G_d$ and the distances from \uriel{} and \uriel{+} are $-0.05$ and $0.19$ respectively.

-We used the Perm-Both hypothesis test \cite{deutsch2021statisticalanalysissummarizationevaluation} to compare the significance between these two correlations.
-We found the $p$-value to be $0.307$ which is not statistically significant at the $0.05$ level.
+We used the Perm-Both hypothesis test \cite{deutsch2021statistical} to compare the significance between these two correlations.
+The $p$-value was found to be $0.307$ which is not statistically significant at the $0.05$ level.
 The lack of significance is likely due to the small sample size, as smaller datasets tend to have higher $p$-values \cite{johnson1999insignificance}.
-Comparing more pairs of languages could further validate these findings.
-Although the difference in correlation is not significant, \uriel{+} shows a trend towards better alignment with $G_d$, suggesting it may improve the alignment of typological distance metrics in NLP with those used in linguistics.
+Comparing additional language pairs could help further validate these findings.
+Although the difference in correlation is not statistically significant, \uriel{+} shows a trend toward better alignment with $G_d$, suggesting that it may improve the alignment of typological distance metrics in NLP with those used in linguistics.